Managing a Kubernetes Cluster Using Terraform

 gcloud container clusters create <cluster_name>

-Terraform interacts with Google Cloud Platform API.
-A good practice here is creating a Service Account that will be used by only Terraform.
-This will give us more control and makes managing security more flexible.
+Terraform interacts with the Google Cloud Platform API.
+A good practice is to create a service account that Terraform will use only.
+This will give us more control and make security management more flexible.

-In the Cloud Console, click on "IAM & Admin" -> "Service Accounts", and click on "Create a Service Account".
+In the Cloud Console, click on "IAM & Admin" -> "Service Accounts" and then on "Create a Service Account."

-Give the Service Account a name, and give it the role "Project Editor".
-You will be asked to generate and download a JSON key for this account, do it and save it to:
+Give the Service Account a name and the role "Project Editor".
+Terraform will ask you to generate and download a JSON key for this account.
+Do it and save it to:

 <project>/auth/serviceaccount.json